 Emergencies and disasters, big and small, can occur at any moment.
 It’s important that you and your business are prepared when, and if, they do.
-Having an Emergency Response and Disaster Plan (ERDP) in place can offer guidance for you, your employees, and your customers in times of uncertainty, and will support an effective response to the challenges that may present themselves.
-A well developed ERDP will also allow your business to recover quicker and more efficiently.
+Having an Emergency Response Plan in place can offer guidance for you, your employees, and your customers in times of uncertainty, and will support an effective response to the challenges that may present themselves.
+A well developed Emergency Response Plan will also allow your business to recover quicker and more efficiently.

-We’ve put together an ERDP Template that you can use and tailor to your individual business needs.
+We’ve put together an Emergency Response Plan Template that you can use and tailor to your individual business needs.
 You can download the template here.

 When putting together your Emergency Response Plan, it’s critical that you consider the following: